Whether you’re a budding investor or a pro, most baseball card collectors hope to see a decent return on investment if they ever decide to sell.

 Also Popular: Jasson Dominguez Rookie Cards

-The second Mike Trout RC to make the list, his 2011 Bowman Chrome is another great choice thanks to the host of refractors on offer.
-The card features Trout ready with a bat raised in both hands, while there are an RC logo and a strong design that focuses on the colored borders.
+The second Mike Trout RC to make a list, his 2011 Bowman Chrome is another excellent choice, thanks to the host of refractors on offer.
+The card features Trout ready with a bat raised in both hands, while there are an RC logo and a robust design that focuses on the colored borders.

-Trout cards are always going to be a great investment option, and the design really pops when you’re looking at cards like the Gold or Blue versions, which are also relatively rare.
-It’s another overlooked card when compared to his 2009 Bowman Chrome release, and that’s why it makes the list of the best baseball cards to buy right now.
+Trout cards will always be a great investment option, and the design pops when looking at cards like the Gold or Blue versions, which are also relatively rare.
+It’s another overlooked card compared to his 2009 Bowman Chrome release, which is why it makes the list of the best baseball cards to buy right now.